-The M.Ed degree is a modularised programme and can be attained through a credit accumulation process.
-The focus being on the continuing professional development of teachers at all levels of education.
+The M.Ed degree is a modularised programme and can be attained through a credit accumulation process, the focus being on the continuing professional development of teachers at all levels of education.
 Students can design their own special programme from the available modules to suit their own professional specialisation, research areas and personal interests.
-However, students should not that a minimum and maximum quota of students will be applied to each module.
-In 2013, selection of students is to be based on teaching qualification, academic record, professional experience and the online supplementary Candidates Statement submitted to PAC.
+However, students should note that a minimum and maximum quota of students will be applied to each module.
+In 2017, selection of students was based on teaching qualification, academic record, professional experience and the online supplementary Candidates Statement submitted to PAC.

 CKE59 - MEd Modular (120 credit route) : Applicants meeting the initial entry requirements should apply for the 120 credit route.

-The MEd offers a variety of taught modules that focus on core areas of the course, e.g. early childhood education, literacy, second language teaching, mathematics, information and communications technology, physical and health education.
+The M.Ed degree offers a variety of taught modules that focus on core areas of the course, e.g. early childhood education, literacy, second language teaching, mathematics, information and communications technology, physical and health education.